crashtown/frontend-ordering-app/README.md

 **14.Provide User stories for your App.**

-Please see our Trello board link [here](https://trello.com/b/d6eDsOWU)for our comprehensive list of user stories.
+Please see our Trello board link [here](https://trello.com/b/d6eDsOWU) for our comprehensive list of user stories.

 **15. Provide Wireframes for your App.**

-Please see our Figma board [here](https://www.figma.com/file/TMGBdx8vk0HbVzOJrajTApJ9/B2B-Ordering-Platform)for our detailed wireframes.
+Please see our Figma board [here](https://www.figma.com/file/TMGBdx8vk0HbVzOJrajTApJ9/B2B-Ordering-Platform) for our detailed wireframes.